hgrecco/numbakit-anjit/README.rst

 ============================================================

-numbakit-anjit (nbkanjit) to assist Numba_ intensive project by providing `anjit`, an annotation aware numba jit decorator.
+numbakit-anjit (nbkanjit) to assist Numba_ intensive project by providing `anjit`, an annotation aware numba jit decorator and manager object to handle Jit configuration.

 It runs in Python 3.7+ depending on Numba_.
 It is licensed under BSD.